gfrd/modern_egfrd/README.md

 Software engineering principles were implemented, like splitting code into a more modular system.
 The GreenFunctions, the Simulator and Logger now have their own separate libraries.
 The Bessel look-up tables are stored in data-files and not in-lined in the executable.
-This all resulting in a novel and very fast simulator.
+This ongoing revision process now resulting in the first publicly available re-release of a novel and very fast simulator.